Skip to navigation Skip to content Skip to subnav

 (5) “Owner” for certificate of title purposes, means a person, other than a lienholder, having the property in or title to a vehicle.
 The term includes a person entitled to the use and possession of a vehicle subject to a security interest in another person, but excludes a lessee under a lease not intended as security.

-(7) “Security interest” means an interest in a vehicle reserved or created by agreement and which secures payment or performance of an obligation.
+(7) “Security interest” means an interest in a vehicle reserved or created by agreement and that secures payment or performance of an obligation.
 The term includes the interest of a lessor under a lease intended as security.
 The term also includes a nonpossessory attachment issued by a court of competent jurisdiction within this State.
 The term also includes liens obtained by the Commissioner of Taxes pursuant to the provisions of Title 32.
 Notwithstanding subdivision 2041(2) of this title, the term also includes arrearage liens obtained by the Office of Child Support pursuant to the provisions of Title 15.
 A security interest is “perfected” when it is valid against third parties generally, subject only to specific statutory exceptions.

-(8) “State” means a state, territory, or possession of the United States, the District of Columbia, the commonwealth of Puerto Rico, or a province of the Dominion of Canada.
+(8) “State” means a state, territory, or possession of the United States, the District of Columbia, the Commonwealth of Puerto Rico, or a province of the Dominion of Canada.

 (9) “Vehicle” means a motor vehicle as defined by section 4 of this title.